 The Common Language Specification (CLS) works with the CTS to ensure language interoperability.
 The CLS is a set of minimum standards that all compilers targeting .NET must support.
-Since IL is a very rich language, writers of most compilers will prefer to restrict the capabilities of a given compiler to only support a subset of the facilities offered by IL and the CTS.
+Because IL is a very rich language, writers of most compilers will prefer to restrict the capabilities of a given compiler to support only a subset of the facilities offered by IL and the CTS.
 That is fine, as long as the compiler supports everything that is defined in the CLS.

 It is perfectly acceptable to write non-CLS-compliant code.
-However, if you do, the compiled IL code isn't guaranteed to be fully language interoperable.
+However, if you do, the compiled IL code is not guaranteed to be fully language interoperable.

-For example, let's look at case sensitivity.
-IL is case-sensitive.
-Developers who work with case-sensitive languages regularly take advantage of the flexibility this case sensitivity gives them when selecting variable names.
-Visual Basic .NET, however, is not case sensitive.
+For example, take case sensitivity.
+IL is case sensitive.
+Developers who work with case-sensitive languages regularly take advantage of the flexibility that this case sensitivity gives them when selecting variable names.
+Visual Basic 2008, however, is not case sensitive.
 The CLS works around this by indicating that CLS-compliant code should not expose any two names that differ only in their case.
-Therefore, Visual Basic .NET code can work with CLS-compliant code.
+Therefore, Visual Basic 2008 code can work with CLS-compliant code.

 This example shows that the CLS works in two ways.
-First, it means that individual compilers do not have to be powerful enough to support the full features of .NET-this should encourage the development of compilers for other programming languages that target .NET.
-Second, it provides a guarantee that, if you restrict your classes to only exposing CLS-compliant features, then it is guaranteed that code written in any other compliant language can use your classes.
+First, it means that individual compilers do not have to be powerful enough to support the full features of .NET - this should encourage the development of compilers for other programming languages that target .NET.
+Second, it provides a guarantee that, if you restrict your classes to exposing only CLS-compliant features, then code written in any other compliant language can use your classes.

-The beauty of this idea is that the restriction to using CLS-compliant features only applies to public and protected members of classes and public classes.
-Within the private implementations of your classes, you can write whatever non-CLS code you want, because code in other assemblies (units of managed code, see later in this chapter) cannot access this part of your code anyway.
+The beauty of this idea is that the restriction to using CLS-compliant features applies only to public and protected members of classes and public classes.
+Within the private implementations of your classes, you can write whatever non-CLS code you want, because code in other assemblies (units of managed code; see later in this chapter) cannot access this part of your code anyway.

-We won't go into the details of the CLS specifications here.
-In general, the CLS won't affect your C# code very much, because there are very few non-CLS-compliant features of C# anyway.
+We will not go into the details of the CLS specifications here.
+In general, the CLS will not affect your C# code very much because there are very few non-CLS-compliant features of C# anyway.

-Garbage collection
+Garbage Collection

-The garbage collector is .NET's answer to memory management, and in particular to the question of what to do about reclaiming memory that running applications ask for.
-Up until now there have been two techniques used on the Windows platform for de-allocating memory that processes have dynamically requested from the system:
+The garbage collector is .NET's answer to memory management and in particular to the question of what to do about reclaiming memory that running applications ask for.
+Up until now, two techniques have been used on the Windows platform for de-allocating memory that processes have dynamically requested from the system:

-- □ Make the application code do it all manually. - □ Make objects maintain reference counts.
+Make the application n code do it all manually 7.

+☐ Make objects maintain reference counts.

-Having the application code responsible for de-allocating memory is the technique used by lower-level, high-performance languages such as C++.
-It is efficient, and it has the advantage that (in general) resources are never occupied for longer than unnecessary.
+Having the application code responsible for deallocating memory is the technique used by lower-level, high-performance languages such as C++.
+It is efficient, and it has the advantage that (in general) resources are never occupied for longer than necessary.
 The big disadvantage, however, is the frequency of bugs.
 Code that requests memory also should explicitly inform the system when it no longer requires that memory.
 However, it is easy to overlook this, resulting in memory leaks.

-Although modern developer environments do provide tools to assist in detecting memory leaks, they remain difficult bugs to track down, because they have no effect until so much memory has been leaked that Windows refuses to grant any more to the process.
+Although modern developer environments do provide tools to assist in detecting memory leaks, they remain difficult bugs to track down.
+That's because they have no effect until so much memory has been leaked that Windows refuses to grant any more to the process.
 By this point, the entire computer may have appreciably slowed down due to the memory demands being made on it.